-The MACS was opened in 2012 and hosts over 100 works, mostly by local artists of Le Marche region.
+The MACS was opened in 2012 and hosts over 100 works, mostly by local artists of the Le Marche region.

 The Art Gallery & Museum of Children’s Art was opened in 1999 as a place dedicated to the youngest.
-It has a collection of drawings and other forms of expression such as thoughts, poems, photographs, etc. Peace is the central theme and there’s also an Experimental Educational Laboratory.
+It has a collection of drawings and other forms of expression such as thoughts, poems, photographs, etc. Peace is the central theme, and there’s also an Experimental Educational Laboratory.

 Excursions and Orienteering in the wood of Smerillo